-Here you can purchase books of sheet music for original compositions and arrangements of traditional tunes for Celtic harp by Carol Kappus.
+Now you can buy sheet music of Carol's original compositions and arrangements of traditional tunes.

 The Parting Glass contains three famous parting glass songs: